rivalsfan/deck-generator-doc/main.md

 Deck ID is a string in the form of `<faction>-<number>`, such as `gdi-12345` or `nod-7890`.
 Each deck has a unique ID and each ID correspond to only 1 deck.

+**UPDATE(5/23)**
+Deck Viewer now support viewing multiple decks if a comma-separated list of decks is supplied.
+For example, `gdi-12345, nod-7890` will display 2 decks (white spaces are ignored).

 ### Data Editor